Difference Between Margin vs Profit

 Margins can be viewed and correlated to any term on the income statement or balance sheet to determine a specific unit’s margin.
-Gross Sales Margin and EBITDA Margin are examples of margins based on the Income Statement alone, whereas Return on Assets and Return on Equity are types of margins involving both the Income Statement and the Balance Sheet.
+For example, gross Sales Margin and EBITDA Margin are examples of margins based on the Income Statement alone, whereas Return on Assets and Return on Equity are types of margins involving both the Income Statement and the Balance Sheet.

-Profit is a numerical value denoted in any currency terms and is usually derived from the Income Statement calculations only.
+Profit is a numerical value denoted in any currency terms and is usually derived from income statement calculations.

-A company also incurs expenses divided between direct and indirect expenses that will include rent, wages, salaries, cost of materials, marketing and advertising expenses, utilities, depreciation and amortization costs, etc.
+A company also incurs expenses divided between direct and indirect expenses, including rent, wages, salaries, cost of materials, marketing and advertising expenses, utilities, depreciation and amortization costs, etc.

 Example to understand both Margin vs Profit